abby-baskind/YoE/README.md

 ### Past: 1-15-1850 to 12-15-1879

-For a reconstruction of the past, I recommend the first available 20 years of the model.
-Remember, the historical model starts in 1850.
-While a longer climatology (e.g. 50 years) might be more robust, given how late the model starts, I contend climatologies past 1880 would begin showing signs of anthropogenic influence.
-Moreover, time periods longer than 20 years overwhelm the large Pangeo kernel.
-If necessary, I can upgrade to a huge kernel, but that is a lot of computing power.
+For a reconstruction of the past, I took decadal means from 1850 to 2000 and saved those to a local dataset.

 ### Future

-I have yet to decide which model run to use for our future projection.
 SSP experiments on `Omon` tables start at 1-15-2015 are initialized from the historical experiment, so they form a continuous record, but their forcings are not based on observation.

 There are multiple SSPs to choose from.
 SSPs are first categorized by scenario numbers 1 through 5, with SSP1 being the most sustainable model, SSP2 being a middle of the road model, SSP3 being a model characterized by regional rivalry, SSP4 being a model characterized by widespread inequity, and SSP5 being a model of continued fossil-fuel development.

 The SSP is then further characterized by a 2100 climate forcing similar to the previous RCPs: 2.6 W/m2, 4.5 W/m2, 7.0 W/m2, and 8.5 W/m2.
 Models are required to publish "Tier 1" experiments, which are SSP5-8.5, SSP3-7.0, SSP2-4.5, and SSP1-2.6.
 Further description of the SSP experiments can be found in [O'Neill et al. (2016, Geosci.
 Model Dev.)](https://gmd.copernicus.org/articles/9/3461/2016/).

+So far, I have monthly future data from the `ssp245` run beginning in 2015 until 2060.

 # SOCAT